Transgender history in Finland

-Though trans patients were mentioned in medical journals in the 1800s and early 1900s, more extensive evidence exists from the 1950s onward.
-From the 50s to the 70s, psychiatrists were supportive of transgender patients' identities, but very reluctant to provide somatic treatments like hormone therapy or gender-affirming surgery.
-Through the 70s and 80s knowledge about trans healthcare had improved and treatments became available, and, by the 90s, relatively routine.
+Though trans patients were mentioned in medical journals in the 19th century and early 1900s, more extensive documentation exists from the 1950s onward.
+From the 1950s to the 1970s, psychiatrists were supportive of transgender patients' identities but were reluctant to provide somatic treatments like hormone therapy or gender-affirming surgery.
+Through the 1970s and 1980s, knowledge about trans healthcare improved, treatments became available, and, by the 1990s, they were relatively routine.